threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_types.md

 # Capacity layer

-The lowest layer of the ThreefoldGrid is its capacity layer.
+The lowest layer of the ThreeFold_Grid is its capacity layer.
 Raw internet capacity is exposed to the grid through nodes running the [Zero-OS operating system](https://github.com/threefoldtech/zos).

 Zero-OS provides 5 primitives that could be combined together to build full applications.